Southern Utah Thunderbirds

 The Southern Utah Thunderbirds are the varsity athletic teams representing Southern Utah University in Cedar City, Utah in intercollegiate athletics.
-The university sponsors seventeen teams including six men’s sports: basketball, cross country, football, golf, and track and field and nine women's sports: basketball, cross country, golf, gymnastics, soccer, softball, track and field, and volleyball.
+The university sponsors thirteen teams including five men's sports: basketball, cross country, football, golf, and track and field and eight women's sports: basketball, cross country, golf, gymnastics, soccer, softball, track and field, and volleyball.
 The baseball program was dropped after the 2011–12 season.
-The Thunderbirds compete in NCAA Division I and joined the Big Sky Conference on July 1, 2012 after departing from The Summit League.

-In 2022, the Thunderbirds left the Big Sky Conference and joined the Western Athletic Conference.
+The Thunderbirds compete in NCAA Division I as part of the Western Athletic Conference, after departing from the Big Sky Conference on July 1, 2022.
+The Thunderbirds will rejoin the Big Sky for most sports (including football) at the start of the 2026-27 academic year.
+Previously, the Thunderbirds competed as members of the Summit League and the American West Conference.